Sharimiqbal/music-player/README.md

 1. Only `.lrc` file works.

-2. Lyrics file name should be same as one show on the label on window.
+2. Lyrics file name should be same as Song name.

-#shortcuts
+# shortcuts

 `Up Arrow ↑`  volume increase.